Meditation on my 2 years at Caseware

 Do I recommend joining Caseware?

-In this article I will cover:
+In this article, I will cover:

-- My candidate pitch
+• My candidate pitch

-- Org structure
+• Org structure

-- My story of securing the role
+• My story of securing the role

-- Why I have chosen Caseware at that time
+• Why I have chosen Caseware at that time

-- My reasons for being here
+• My reasons for being here

-- What’s next
+• What’s next

 “Hi, this is Chengeer from Caseware.
 How are you?”

 What’s the logic here?
 Top performers don’t look for jobs.
 They look for career moves.
 And you can’t make a strategic career move if you lack information.
 That is why top talent always do their research.
-They know that their decision will change their life so they don’t take it lightly.
+They know that their decision will change their life so they never take it lightly.

 After the intro part is over, I will proceed with the “Candidate Pitch”.
 Everyone is doing it differently.
 But here is mine.

-Caseware is the original Canadian Fintech.
-35 years of history.
-Founded and built by accountants for accountants.
 We are a SaaS shop.
 We make software for accounting firms and internal audit organizations, but we service not just mid-sized firms but enterprise, governmental, and Big 4 organizations.

-But all the fun stuff started for us a couple of years ago.
+All the fun stuff started for us a couple of years ago.
 In October 2020, we have secured an investment from Hg — a private equity firm based in the UK and with this injection of capital we have been going through a huge business transformation.

 As you can tell, we are very aggressive on the inorganic growth and there is a capital to deploy for M&A activities so this could be a good indicator for you of the financial health of the company.
 And we are just getting started.